I've experimented, used and abused many drugs and worked and lived alongside many drug addicts and attended over 400 NA meetings.

 LSD's paraphernalia - items to look out for: Acid tabs and magic mushrooms.

-The effects and highs of LSD - behaviour to observe: Extremely large (dilated) pupils. * Increased heart rate and blood pressure. * Energetic and excited. * Muscle twitches, sweating and loss of appetite.
+The effects and highs of LSD - behaviour to observe: Large (dilated) pupils (when high). * Increased heart rate and blood pressure. * Energetic and excited. * Muscle spasms. * Sweating and loss of appetite.

 The comedown of LSD - withdrawal symptoms: Depression, fatigue and feeling low.
-More psychological than a physical.
+More psychological than physical.

 How addictive is LSD?
 It is not addictive , but psychological dependencies can still develop.

 How dangerous is LSD?
-LSD is a harmless drug, but can be dangerous if someone is experiencing a 'bad trip'.
-For example, users will become confused and agitated if they think they can see things (hallucinations) which are not really there.
-Including the walls closing in on them or monsters trying to attack them, which cause users to panic and become extremely anxious and frightened.
+LSD is a harmless drug but can be harmful if someone experiences a 'bad trip'.
+For example, users will become confused and agitated if they think they can see things (hallucinations) that are not there.
+They might think the walls are closing in on them or monsters are trying to attack them, which cause users to panic and become anxious and frightened.

-More clues to find out if someone you know is taking LSD: (aside from above, look for the following).
-Extremely large (dilated) pupils. * Acting very strange.
+Clues to find out if someone you know is taking LSD: (aside from above, look for the following).
+Large pupils. * Acting very strange.

 “Most drug users are on a combination of drugs, resulting in a different high's, side effects and symptoms.”

-Introduction: Ecstasy - MDMA (Methylenedioxymethamphetamine) commonly known as ecstasy (the love drug) is a psychoactive drug primarily used by party-goers (ravers).
-However, you don't have to go raving or to parties to enjoy ecstasy.
+Introduction: Ecstasy - MDMA (Methylenedioxymethamphetamine) known as ecstasy (the love drug), is a psychoactive drug primarily used by party-goers (ravers).
+However, you do not have to go raving or to parties to enjoy ecstasy.
 Many people take this drug because of its euphoric feeling.

 How do you get high on ecstasy?
-Pills are swallowed, Some users will crush the pill, mix it with water and inject it.
+You swallow the pill, although I have known some users crush the pill, mix it with water and inject it.
 Others I have seen crush the pill and snort.
 Both not recommended.